earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 ## Command Line Flags

-I'm going to start with the command line flags before I worry about talking to backend.
+I'm will start with the command line flags before I worry about talking to the backend.

 Parsing command-line args is pretty simple, thanks to the `flag` package: